franko003/Price_Indicator_Analysis/README.md

 # Price_Indicator_Analysis

+Analysis of common technical analysis indicators on daily price data for different products.
 This project is the second for the K2 Data Science program.
-In general it is going to encompass gathering current and historical price data for multiple products from different sources, cleaning and manipulating it into desired form, then analyzing it in order to see what conditions and/or indicators have the best predictive ability to future price movements.

 # Project Organization
 ------------